cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 In order to support not only public IPs but also virtual IPs and private IPs as origin values, Cloudflare LTM uses different on-ramps and off-ramps.

 {{<Aside type="note">}}
 This page assumes some familiarity with how the Cloudflare Load Balancing solution works.
-For an introductory overview refer to [Load Balacing components](/load-balancing/understand-basics/load-balancing-components/).
+For an introductory overview refer to [Load Balancing components](/load-balancing/understand-basics/load-balancing-components/).
 {{</Aside>}}

 ---